parnic/node-screenlogic/README.md

 * `port` - number containing the port to connect to the unit
 * `portOpen` - boolean indicating whether or not the port is open and able to be connected to
 * `relayOn` - boolean indicating whether the relay is on (unsure what exactly this indicates; it's always been false in my tests)

+### SLGetHistoryData

+Passed as an argument to the emitted `getHistoryData` event.
+Contains information about the remote unit's temperature and circuit on/off times over time.

+#### Properties

+* `airTemps` - array of objects containing the air temperature over time.
+Each object contains a `time` key containing a Javascript Date object, and a `temp` key containing the temperature as an integer.
+* `poolTemps` - array of objects containing the pool temperature over time.
+Each object contains a `time` key containing a Javascript Date object, and a `temp` key containing the temperature as an integer.
+* `poolSetPointTemps` - array of objects containing the pool setpoint over time.
+Each object contains a `time` key containing a Javascript Date object, and a `temp` key containing the temperature as an integer.
+* `spaTemps` - array of objects containing the spa temperature over time.
+Each object contains a `time` key containing a Javascript Date object, and a `temp` key containing the temperature as an integer.
+* `spaSetPointTemps` - array of objects containing the spa setpoint over time.
+Each object contains a `time` key containing a Javascript Date object, and a `temp` key containing the temperature as an integer.
+* `poolRuns` - array of objects containing the pool on/off times over time.
+Each object contains an `on` key containing a Javascript Date object for when the circuit turned on, and an `off` key containing a Javascript Date object for when the circuit turned off.
+* `spaRuns` - array of objects containing the spa on/off times over time.
+Each object contains an `on` key containing a Javascript Date object for when the circuit turned on, and an `off` key containing a Javascript Date object for when the circuit turned off.
+* `solarRuns` - array of objects containing the solar on/off times over time.
+Each object contains an `on` key containing a Javascript Date object for when the circuit turned on, and an `off` key containing a Javascript Date object for when the circuit turned off.
+* `heaterRuns` - array of objects containing the heater on/off times over time.
+Each object contains an `on` key containing a Javascript Date object for when the circuit turned on, and an `off` key containing a Javascript Date object for when the circuit turned off.
+* `lightRuns` - array of objects containing the light on/off times over time.
+Each object contains an `on` key containing a Javascript Date object for when the circuit turned on, and an `off` key containing a Javascript Date object for when the circuit turned off.

 ### SLGetPumpStatus